shuhuazh/shuhuazh.github.io/_pages/cv.md

 title: CV
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf
+cv_pdf: cv.pdf
 description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+The curriculum vitae of Shuhua Zhang (lasted updated:October 2, 2024) is available in a PDF format.
 toc:
   sidebar: left
 ---